MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 It's generally easy and obvious to bind to simple data properties or to use a single binding.
 For more complex bindings, it helps to better understand the behavior and syntax of WebRx's binding system.

-## The <code>data-bind</code> attribute
+## The data-bind attribute

-The <code>data-bind</code> attribute contains a collection of comma-separated options for how WebRx should bind view-model properties to an HTML element and optionally its children.
+The data-bind attribute contains a collection of comma-separated options for how WebRx should bind view-model properties to an HTML element and optionally its children.

 A binding consists of two items, the binding name and expression, separated by a colon.
 Here is an example of a single, simple binding: